My Quiet Kitchen

 Image to save on Pinterest

-These Vegan Oat Flour Muffins are perfect for breakfast and loaded with a variety of nuts, seeds, and dried fruit!
-They're moist, just sweet enough to taste amazing, and make a great addition to weekly meal prep!
+These Vegan Oat Flour Muffins are perfect for breakfast and snacks and packed with a variety of nuts, seeds, and dried fruit!
+They're moist, just sweet enough to taste amazing, and perfect for meal prep.

 A decorated muffin on parchment paper next to a mug of coffee.

 Is oat flour the best, or what?
-From brownies and cookies to pancakes and banana bread, oat flour just has a way of making everything better.
+From my favorite vegan peanut butter brownies and healthy double chocolate chip cookies to oat flour pancakes, banana bread, and these super easy banana muffins, oat flour just has a way of making everything better.

 close up showing dried fruit and other toppings on oat flour muffin.

-First, I hope you won't be put off by the length of the ingredient list!
+First, I have to say, don't be put off by the length of the ingredient list!
 It only looks daunting because I wanted to really load them up with goodies.

 Once you gather everything, making these oat flour muffins is actually really easy!

-See the recipe card below for full step-by-step instructions.
+See the recipe card below for the ingredients and full step-by-step instructions.

 How to Make Oat Flour Muffins